 Science Benefits from Diversity!!

 The quality of the scientific-research enterprise, and its ability to meet the needs of, and positively impact the lives of individuals, communities, nations, and the world is inextricably linked to the individuals/scientists involved.
 Each person’s unique life experiences yields a unique approach to novel problems.
 As a result, diversity is essential to success in the sciences, yet there have been systemic barriers to minorities (underrepresented with respect to race, ethnicity, or gender) who wish to enter STEM careers.
-My commitment to and philosophy of diversity and inclusion is a reflection of my experiences as a woman, as an immigrant, and as a researcher, who has worked in multiple laboratories and collaborated with scientists of different backgrounds.
-It is also a product of my commitment to social justice.

 “Different roads sometimes lead to the same castle.” –George R.R.
 Martin